theNerd247/breeze-check/README.md

     nix-build -A breeze-check

-Run the web app locally do
+Run the web app locally run the following from the root of the project:

-    ./result/bin/breeze-login
+    ./run.sh